HASwitchPlate/openHASP-docs/docs/design/styling.md

 # Styling Properties

 You can adjust the appearance of objects by changing the foreground, background and/or border color of each object.
 Some objects allow for more complex syling, effectively changing their appearance or their sub-components.

+Certain more complex objects are made up of several sub-parts, which can be styled separately.
+To access the properties of the parts use a number suffix appended to the property.

+!!! tip
+    For example the _gauge_ object uses `line_width` to set the minor ticks thickness, `line_width1` for major ticks and `line_width2` for the thickness of the needle.
+    _Note:_ not all the suffixed properties are mentioned in this documentation, feel free to discover them yourself.

 If objects are children of other objects (they have the [parentid][7] property set), property inheritance takes place.